 - In a small microwave-safe bowl, take 6 Tbsp of chocolate chips and melt in 30-second increments until melted (it usually takes me 90 seconds) and stir.

-- In a large mixing bowl, combine: flax egg, vanilla, brown sugar, and shortening.
+- In a large mixing bowl, combine: flax egg or egg replacer, vanilla, brown sugar, and shortening.
 You can use a hand-mixer but don't overmix!
 Add the melted chocolate and stir until ingredients are combined.

 - Add the dry ingredients to the large mixing bowl and stir until combined.